-Gut Health Program for Horses – A Plan You Can Implement Immediately
+Intestinal Cleanse for Horses – a Program You Can Implement Immediately

-Over four parts, we've understood how the equine gut works, what warning signs it sends, the damage mycotoxins cause – and what research says about zeolite.
+Over four parts, we've understood how the horse's gut works, what warning signs it sends, what mycotoxins do – and what research says about zeolite.
 Now, let's get practical.

 This final part of the series is a practical program.
-Not a promise, not a cure.
-But a structured way to give your horse a real fresh start for their gut – gently, naturally, thoughtfully.
+Not a promise, no guarantee of healing.
+Rather, a structured way to give your horse a real restart for their gut – gently, naturally, thoughtfully.

-A gut health program is not an emergency solution.
-It's a form of care.
-You give your horse's body the opportunity to rest, regenerate, and find balance again.
+An intestinal cleanse is not an emergency program.
+It's a form of attention.
+You give your horse's body the opportunity to settle, regenerate, and find its balance again.

 Zeolite plays a central role in this – but only as part of a whole.
 Because what truly benefits a horse is more than just a mineral in their feed.